 Carrie Lee is the Sustainability Program Manager for King County Metro Transit.
 Carrie leads the effort to ensure Metro Transit meets King County’s sustainability and climate change mitigation goals, as well as represents Metro in County-wide and regional conversations on climate action.
 Carrie is passionate about activating Metro Transit’s role in tackling greenhouse gas emissions from transportation in our region and sees her career as the critical window for addressing climate change.
 In 2017, Carrie led Metro’s feasibility study that charted a roadmap for transitioning to a zero-emission fleet.
 Prior to joining Metro, for nearly a decade she was a Staff Scientist at the Seattle, WA office of the Stockholm Environment Institute, an international research institute focused on sustainable development.
 She has an M.S. degree in Forest Resources and Interdisciplinary Policy Dimensions of Earth Science from the University of Washington and B.A. in Biology from Carleton College.
 She is originally from New England, but now calls Seattle home with her husband and 2 young sons.

-Leah Missik is the Program Manager of Built Green, a green home certification program in Washington State that is part of the Master Builders Association of King and Snohomish Counties.
-In this role, she collaborates with public and private partners to expand green building incentives, conducts studies on the benefits of green building, and promotes the program to builders and the public.
-She also serves as co-chair of Shift Zero, a zero net carbon building alliance.
-In addition, Leah is on the Executive Committee of Sierra Club Seattle Group where she advocates for climate-friendly actions and policies that address the intersection between urban density, sustainability, and affordability.
+Leah Missik is the Washington Transportation Policy Manager for Climate Solutions, where she helps develop and implement policies that will accelerate our transition to a clean energy economy, with a focus on the transportation sector.
+Prior to this, she was the Senior Program Manager of Built Green, a green home certification program in Washington State.
+In addition to her work with Climate Solutions, Leah is on the Executive Committee of Sierra Club Seattle Group where she advocates for climate-friendly actions and policies that address the intersection between urban density, sustainability, and affordability.
 Leah also speaks Russian and collaborates with Russian environmental activists, translating their work into English.
 Leah is an alum of Leadership Tomorrow (Class of 2018) and is a Senior Fellow of the Environmental Leadership Program.
 She holds her Master of Public Affairs from Indiana University’s School of Public and Environmental Affairs, with concentrations in Environmental Policy and International Affairs.
 She received her B.A. from Kenyon College in 2010.